ca2/.github/profile/windows.md

 [https://tortoisegit.org/](https://tortoisegit.org/)

-4. Delete folder %USERPROFILE%\code\simple\port\include
+3. Delete folder %USERPROFILE%\code\simple\port\include
-5. Revert %USERPROFILE%\code\simple\port\include deletion using Tortoise Git by right clicking %USERPROFILE%\code\simple\port and clicking Revert option in Context Menu Tortoise Git Sub Menu
+4. Revert %USERPROFILE%\code\simple\port\include deletion using Tortoise Git by right clicking %USERPROFILE%\code\simple\port and clicking Revert option in Context Menu Tortoise Git Sub Menu
-6. At Tortoise Git Revert Screen, select everything and then click Revert.
+5. At Tortoise Git Revert Screen, select everything and then click Revert.

+When reverting using Tortoise Git, symbolic links are created correctly.

 ### Update the source
 To get the latest sources, you can run the `checkout` command.